Mary Pilgrim and my other Pilgrim ancestors

 My 3rd great-grandmother.

 Mary’s mother died in 1815 when she was a toddler so she may have been brought up by her grandparents or another relative.
 She doesn’t appear again in the records until 1842, when she married my 3rd great-grandfather James Goulty at St John de Sepulchre Church in Norwich, Norfolk, on 25 December.
-The marriage register glossed over the question of Mary’s illegitimacy and in the space for her father’s name she gave farmer “Godfrey Pilgrim”.
+The marriage register glossed over the question of Mary’s illegitimacy and in the space for her father’s name she gave farmer “Godfrey Pilgrim” – a half-truth.
 Carpenter James and Mary raised their family in Salhouse, a village north-east of Norwich, and you can read more about them here.
 As the years went by she was known variously as Mary Ann and latterly Ann.

 Mary died in 1867 in Salhouse and was buried there on 14 April.
 James remarried and died in 1898.

-My 4th great-grandmother.
+My 4th great-grandparents.

 Elizabeth Pilgrim had a short life, with a fair amount of disappointment thrown in for good measure.
 She was born in 1791 and baptised at All Saints Church, Old Buckenham, Norfolk, on 16 October that year to parents Maurice Pilgrim and Mary Claxton (see below).
 She was baptised again on 30 July 1809 at St Bololph’s in Morley St Botolph, about six miles from her birthplace.
 It wasn’t unknown for people to be baptised several times – some clergy requested it of newcomers to their parish to be sure that they’d been properly received into the church.
 She was aged 17 at the time, according to a note in the register.
-She had a child, Mary, in 1811 (my 3rd great-grandmother above) and another, Alice, in 1814 and both were illegitimate.

 Several newspapers reported on the backstory to their birth – the promise Godfrey Weston made to marry Elizabeth and his reneging on that pledge.
 The Norfolk Chronicle of 26 March 1814 and The Statesman of 28 March 1814 were among the publications reporting on the breach of promise case before Norfolk Assizes.
 This reported that Elizabeth was the daughter of Maurice Pilgrim, of Morley St Peter, who’d sent her to live with and work as a servant for his Pilgrim relations at Wymondham, Norfolk.
 It was there that she met Weston, who was a managing farm servant for them.
 The Statesman reported: “The defendant availed himself of this opportunity to take advantage of the plaintiff’s youth and unwary innocence under the most unqualified promises of marriage.”
 After being in Wymondham for 40 weeks it was clear she was pregnant, at which point she quarrelled with her relations and returned to her father to give birth to Mary.
 Weston continued to visit and was treated as part of the family by Elizabeth’s parents while he continued to talk of the forthcoming marriage.
-Banns – published at Elizabeth’s behest – were read at the local church and no evidence could be brought that he’d objected to them and it was assumed he was aware of them.
+Banns – published at Elizabeth’s behest – were read at the local church and no evidence could be brought that he’d objected to them, and it was assumed he was aware of them.

 Maurice Pilgrim (1753-1839) and Mary Claxton (1749?-1822).